warthog-network/Warthog/README.md

-## 💵Tokenomics
+## 💵 Tokenomics
 We are a cryptocurrency for the community where everyone can revive again the good old days when crypto was fun.
 Therefore we have decided to be free of 💩bullshit:
-- 👍No Premine
+- 👍 No Premine
-- 🤟No Team/Dev fund
+- 🤟 No Team/Dev fund
-- 😊100% of supply is publicly mineable
+- 😊 100% of supply is publicly mineable
 <p align="center">
   <img src="doc/img/tokenomics.png" />
 </p>

 The block chain has the following characteristics:
 - 1️⃣  Coin unit: 1 WART
 - ⏲  Block time: 20s
 - 💰 Initial block reward: 3 WART
 - 🧮 Precision: 0.00000001 WART (8 digits)
 - 🔪 Halving: ~ every 2 years
 - 🔒 Supply hard cap : 18921599.68464 (~19m) WART

-## 💣A word of caution
+## 💣 A word of caution
 But beware of bugs: Here be dragons.
 Almost everything was implemented from scratch.
 We are no experts so don't expect this software to be rock solid, and don't even expect things to work